oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/taxation/index.rst

 Configure Tax Calculation Setting per Organization
 ==================================================

-.. hint:: This section is part of the :ref:`Tax Management <concept-guide--taxes>` concept guide that provides the general understanding of the tax configuration and management in OroCommerce.
+.. hint:: This section is part of the :ref:`Tax Management <concept-guide--taxes>` concept guide that provides a general understanding of the tax configuration and management in OroCommerce.

 * :ref:`Tax Calculation (Promotions) <user-guide--taxes--org--promotions>`